EnduranceCode/windows-setup-guide/4-development-software-and-tools.md

 The instructions shown here describe how to manually install [**Java**](https://openjdk.org/) on the `Windows Native File System` for the current *user account*.

 Download the *.zip* option of the desired [JDK version and vendor](https://javaalmanac.io/).
-Then, unpack it to a folder inside `C:\DEV\java`.
+Then, unpack it to a folder inside `C:\dev\java`.
 Rename the extracted folder taking in consideration the following structure:

     {VENDOR}-{VERSION}-{PROJECT}